Git

 SSH Config for GitHub

-The instructions below are referenced from .
+The instructions below are referenced from the official documentation.

 Check for existing SSH keys